openmainframeproject-internship/Zowe-Desktop-Documentation-Viewer/src/README.md

 # Zowe Desktop Documentation Viewer

-A default web application that enables users to view text & pdf documents bundled into plugins.
-This viewer can be invoked via the Desktop’s App2App communication scheme so that it can be popped up on-demand by the plugin, or opened directly by the user for them to be able to drill-down to each plugin & each documentation file.
+- A new default web application enabling users to view text & pdf documents bundled into plugins.

+- To do: This viewer can be invoked via the Desktop’s App2App communication scheme so that it can be popped up on-demand by the plugin, or opened directly by the user for them to be able to drill-down to each plugin & each documentation file.

+**To request features or report bugs, please use the issues page at the [zlux repo](https://github.com/zowe/zlux/issues) with the desktop-documentation-viewer-app or app tags**

-Project Strutcture
+## Project Strutcture

 | Subdirectory Name | Description |
 |------------------ | ----------- |